In this section

 Can Kawasaki disease be prevented?

-Currently, there is no known way to prevent Kawasaki disease.
+Currently, there is no known way to prevent Kawasaki disease in children.

-With appropriate treatment, about 95 percent of all children have a full recovery after Kawasaki disease resolves.
+With appropriate Kawasaki disease treatment, about 95 percent of all children have a full recovery after the illness resolves.
 If an aneurysm is detected, echocardiograms will be repeated periodically, sometimes for several years after the illness.
 Some heart problems may not be evident right away, so it is important to keep follow-up appointments with your child's physician, even if your child is feeling well.

 As one of the busiest pediatric heart surgery centers in the country, our Herma Heart Institute performs hundreds more operations than any other program in the state.Explore Our Heart Surgery Expertise